Dynamics of the sine-Gordon equation on tadpole graphs: Acknowledgements

 \section{Acknowledgements}

 J. Angulo was supported in part by Universal/CNPq project and by CNPq/Brazil Grant.
-The work of R. G. Plaza was partially supported by DGAPA-UNAM, program PAPIIT, grant IN-104922.
+The work of R. G. Plaza was partially supported by DGAPA-UNAM, program PAPIIT, grant IN-104922 and by SECIHTI, grant CF-2023-G-122.
 R. G. Plaza is grateful to the IME-USP for their hospitality and to the FAPESP, Brazil (processo 2024/15816-0) for their financial support during a research stay in November 2024 when this work was carried out.